Reg

 choice was to carve miniature waterfowl for approximately two

 years.
-As time went by, he progressed to create full-scale decorative
+As time went by, he progressed to creating full-scale decorative

-birds; doing fine detailed carvings.
-In the process he entered
+birds, accomplishing finely-detailed carvings.
+In the process, he entered

 a few shows to display his work.
 There he got interested in